btrettel/flt/to-do.md

 Priorities:

-- Make nmllog.f90 optionally not print the time and/or level to stdout.
-    - remove dependency of genunits on nmllog?
-- `make install` to install pdim_gen.
 - genunits: Generates a module named `units` which provides compile-time checking of physical dimensions. (started)
+    - Do constructors like `length(1.0)` work?
     - refactor
         - Break pdim_mod into multiple modules to help organization.
         - `n_interfaces` is passed into some subroutines but not others.
 Make the interfaces consistent.
-        - `MAX_LABEL_LEN` vs. `LABEL_LEN` is confusing.
     - Break up `write_module` to make testing parts easier.
-        - Subroutine to generate `pdims`.
     - `units.f90`
+        - Comparison operators.
+        - Elementary functions which have same units for input and output.
-        - Elementary functions like `sin`, `cos`, `log`, etc.
+        - Custom intrinsics which have unitless input and output (like `sin`, `cos`, `log`, etc.).
         - `unit` function to return array of exponents of corresponding unit (Implement with an `interface` with many `module procedures` listed, one for each unit?
 That would increase the number of interfaces for ifx, unfortunately.)
         - `dimension` function to return string with dimension (implement with an `interface` with many `module procedures` listed, one for each unit)
         - function to format type to string with units or dimensions
-            - Can specify SI units for printing?
         - derived type I/O for printing?
     - Unit tests for all procedures.
     - Characterization test comparing against known valid `units.f90`.
     - Test exponentiation functions.
-    - Compare compile and run times with and without `pdim_types`.
-Look at compile time for `pdim_types.mod` and also something calling the module separately.
+    - Compare compile and run times with and without `units`.
+Look at compile time for `units.mod` and also something calling the module separately.
         - `make benchmark`
     - Better type names:
         - Type names which lead to good error messages are best.
 Example error messages:
-            - gfortran: `Error: Cannot convert TYPE(unit_3f800000_00000000_bf800000) to TYPE(unit_3f800000_00000000_00000000) at (1)`.
+            - gfortran: `Error: Cannot convert TYPE(unit_p10000_p00000_m10000) to TYPE(unit_p10000_p00000_p00000) at (1)`.
 This indicates that there's a physical dimension checking error, but isn't clear about what the expected and actual dimensions are.
             - ifx: `error #6197: An assignment of different structure types is invalid.` (So ifx doesn't say what the types are.)
     - How to handle physical dimensions with AD?
         - `diff(f, x)`: Different return types depending on `x` and `y`.